jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/010-anyone-can-improvise.md

 ## What is improvisation

-Improvisation is playing off the top of our head, "extemporaneously", meaning "without time" to prepare.
+Improvisation means playing off the top of our head, "extemporaneously",
+"without time" to prepare.

 Improvisation involves an element of novelty---some unique expression that only we could make---but that